Openzyme/openzyme/README.md

 6) Use Bacalhau to run job on IPFS input

 Change ```inputcid``` to match the content identifier (CID) output from the step above.
 Make sure to use the directory CID and not the file CID.
-This step can take a couple minutes to calculate.
-To, utilize the best perk of computer science and take a break as the computer works.
+This step can take a couple minutes to finish calculating.
+This is a prime opportunity to utilize one of the best perks of computer science and take a break as the computer works
 ```
 $ export inputcid=QmNjgY8xXJ1ZiFe8iMkJ21PWcdJj63zn8L2hcGFW5XMPTk
 $ docker exec -it bacalhau ./bacalhau docker --gpu 1 --memory 30gb run --inputs $inputcid openzyme/compbio:a0.3 python ./workflows/fold-protein.py